bcavileer/sqrl_auth/MAKEME.md

 ### sqrl_auth

-Though it's unlikly that Ruby will be on both sides of the conversation, it will server as a useful illustration.
+Though it's unlikely that Ruby will be on both sides of the conversation, it will server as a useful illustration.

 Server: To create a SQRL login session, create a Nut